 AMC's Towing Tank is the largest and only commercially operating facility of its type within Australasia.

-One hundred metres long, it can tow structures at up to 4.6 metres per second and is used to measure the resistance of objects in moving water, such as ship hulls, submersibles, offshore oil rigs, and submarines.
+At 100 metres long, it can tow structures at up to 4.6 metres per second.
+It is used to measure the resistance of objects in moving water, such as ship hulls, submersibles, offshore oil rigs, and submarines.

 Test are made by towing models at varying speeds and in different environmental conditions such as heavy waves.
 The results enable recommendations to be made about how to reduce fuel costs, to limit environmental damage or how to design vessels for optimum efficiency.